Bangladesh counts votes in low-turnout election boycotted by opposition

 Voting was cancelled at three centres due to irregularities, said Jahangir Alam, secretary of the commission.

-Independent election observer and civil society activist Badul Alam Majumder told Al Jazeera he did not consider the vote a “proper election at all”.
+Independent election observer and civil society activist Badiul Alam Majumder told Al Jazeera he did not consider the vote a “proper election at all”.

 “It has a seriously low turnout – probably the lowest I have seen in my life,” he said, adding that his organisation did not officially monitor the vote this year.